JulienLemaitre/react-markdown-previewer/README.md

 Type your text on the left panel, your markdowns will show in real-time on the right panel.

+This project is part of the Data Visualization Certification project at Free Code Camp.

 Project made with:
 + React
 + Redux